Oregon locks down Utah in 66-54 win in Pac-12 quarterfinals

+LAS VEGAS (AP) — Two down, two to go for the Oregon Ducks and their dominant defense.

-LAS VEGAS (AP) — Louis King and Payton Pritchard scored 20 points each, and Oregon grinded out a 66-54 win over Utah Thursday night in the Pac-12 quarterfinals.
+Louis King and Payton Pritchard scored 20 points each, and Oregon shut down Utah 66-54 Thursday night in the Pac-12 quarterfinals.

+“I loved our defensive effort,” said Ducks coach Dana Altman, who agreed to a contract extension through 2025-26 earlier Thursday.
+“It kept us in the first half, and we were able to find a way in the second.”

 The sixth-seeded Ducks (20-12) had a second straight strong defensive game in the Pac-12 tournament to get halfway to their goal of four wins in four days.